ramon-astudillo/NLSE/README.md

 ## Reproducing the Results

-Once you have formatted the data and obtained the embeddings, you just have to run
+Once you have gotten the semeval data and the embeddings, just call

     ./go.sh